Making music is incredibly rewarding. You can tell your story in a million different creative ways, change moods, and create communities.

 The best part of this tool is that it breaks down musical concepts in an intuitive way through popular songs like Daft Punk’s “Around The World,” Donna Summer’s “I Feel Love,” and Beyoncé’s “Single Ladies (Put a Ring on It).”

 Unfortunately, in modern music making there a seemingly endless number of paths.
 Do you want to learn classical piano, or how to make EDM?
 Are you a singer-songwriter, or a lofi hip-hop beatsmith?

-To help you down this fork in the road, Lynda has a very cool feature called learning paths.
+To help you down this fork in the road, LinkedIn Learning has a very cool feature called learning paths.
 These paths are curated sets of tutorials around a specific topic; everything from learning specific instruments, to making electronic music, to production audio for film & video gets a highlight.

 💡Sampling the first lesson in each path can help you decide what interests you right now!